-4. The setting of the Kent Downs AONB
+4. The setting of the Kent Downs National Landscape

-The Kent Downs AONB comprises a dramatic and diverse landscape that is based on its underlying geology.
+The Kent Downs National Landscape comprises a dramatic and diverse landscape that is based on its underlying geology.
 Landscape features of particular note include south facing steep slopes of chalk and greensand; scalloped and hidden dry valleys, expansive open plateaux, broad steep-sided river valleys and the dramatic, iconic white cliffs and foreshore.

 The upland nature of the scarp makes it a prominent feature in the wider landscape, particularly in views towards the scarp from the south.
 Long distance panoramas are offered across open countryside, particularly from the scarp, primarily in a southerly direction.
-The Kent Downs AONB was designated in part because of these views beyond it into its setting and these views have remained critical to its value and to public enjoyment ever since.
-The setting of the chalk scarp has long been held to be integral to the experience of the AONB and a particularly important element of the AONB that merits protection.
+The Kent Downs National Landscape was designated in part because of these views beyond it into its setting and these views have remained critical to its value and to public enjoyment ever since.
+The setting of the chalk scarp has long been held to be integral to the experience of the National Landscape and a particularly important element of it that merits protection.

-The setting of the Kent Downs AONB does not have a geographical border.
-In most cases, the setting comprises land outside the AONB which is visible from the AONB and from which the AONB can be seen.
+The setting of the Kent Downs National Landscape does not have a geographical border.
+In most cases, the setting comprises land outside the National Landscape but which is visible from it and from which the National Landscape can be seen.
 The setting may be wider however, for example when affected by features such as noise and light.
-In some cases the setting area will be compact and close to the AONB boundary, perhaps because of natural or human made barriers or because of the nature of the proposed change.
+In some cases the setting area will be compact and close to the National Landscape boundary, perhaps because of natural or human made barriers or because of the nature of the proposed change.
 However, the setting area maybe substantial for example where there is a contrast in topography between higher and lower ground.

-Locations where development and changes to the landscape where the setting of the Kent Downs AONB may be more keenly felt include views to and from the:
+Locations where development and changes to the landscape where the setting of the Kent Downs National Landscape may be more keenly felt include views to and from the:

-- Scarp of the Kent Downs to the Vale of Holmesdale the valley that lies at the foot of the North Downs and incorporates the A20/M20, M26 and M25 corridors - Views from the Lympne escarpment to the Romney Marsh - Views from the Greensand Ridge, particularly those over the Weald of Kent and towards the North Downs; - the highest and most open parts of the AONB to the Greater Thames Estuary, the Romney Marsh and Greater London; - Dover White Cliffs, the English Channel and French coast; - High Weald AONB; and - Land which has landscape character linked to the Kent Downs such as dry valleys.
+- Scarp of the Kent Downs to the Vale of Holmesdale the valley that lies at the foot of the North Downs and incorporates the A20/M20, M26 and M25 corridors - Views from the Lympne escarpment to the Romney Marsh - Views from the Greensand Ridge, particularly those over the Weald of Kent and towards the North Downs;

+- The highest and most open parts of the National Landscape to the Greater Thames Estuary, the Romney Marsh and Greater London; - Dover White Cliffs, the English Channel and French coast; - High Weald National Landscape; and - Land which has landscape character linked to the Kent Downs such as dry valleys.

-Setting can also affect views within the AONB, such as where other landscapes are visible constituting part of the view however it may be difficult to distinguish between differences in landscape character.
-Similarly, development in the setting could detract from associated views within the AONB, for example polytunnels could be visible from a distance within the AONB, affecting the integrity of internal views of the AONB landscape.
+Setting can also affect views within the National Landscape, such as where other landscapes are visible constituting part of the view however it may be difficult to distinguish between differences in landscape character.
+Similarly, development in the setting could detract from associated views within the National Landscape, for example polytunnels could be visible from a distance within the National Landscape, affecting the integrity of internal views of the Kent Downs landscape.

-5. Development likely to affect the setting of the AONB
+5. Development likely to affect the setting of the National Landscape

-Scale, height, siting, use, materials and design are factors that will determine whether a development affects the natural beauty and special qualities of the AONB.
+Scale, height, siting, use, materials and design are factors that will determine whether a development affects the natural beauty and special qualities of the Kent Downs National Landscape.
 Incompatibility with surroundings, movement, reflectivity and colour are also likely to affect impact.
-In most cases, the further away a development is from the AONB boundary, the more the impact is likely to be reduced, however a very large or high development may have an impact even if some considerable distance from the AONB boundary.
+In most cases, the further away a development is from the Kent Downs National Landscape boundary, the more the impact is likely to be reduced, however a very large or high development may have an impact even if some considerable distance from the National Landscape boundary.